A guide to Riga for those seeking the alternative, unusual and cool things to do in this beautiful city.

 - Riga 1 Hour Old Town Tour

-Unique Tours & Experiences in Riga
+Unique tours & experiences in riga

 For more unusual, off the beaten path experiences and tours that help you get to know the local culture, check out these great options:

-- Riga Culture and Food Tasting Tour
+- Riga Hidden Gems Tour

 - Beer or Cider Bike Tour